jdunca/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 The world is changing quickly and I'm fascinated by how technology is reshaping our everyday encounters.
 My work engages with the impacts of data-driven technology on interactions between governments, citizens, and markets.
-I tend to focus on mobility, security, and urban studies.
-I have written and spoken on topics like policing and citizenship in 'smart' cities, Canada's Access to Information legislation, and the effects of automation at the Canadian border.
+I tend to focus on how regimes of mobility and security are enacted both functionally and symbolically in political domains.
+I have written and spoken on topics like policing and citizenship in 'smart' cities, Access to Information legislation in Canada, and the effects of automation at the Canadian border.